 Frequently asked questions about general insurance and the Financial Claims Scheme

-This page contains Frequently asked Questions (FAQs) relating to the Financial Claims Scheme for general insurers.
+This page contains frequently asked questions relating to the Financial Claims Scheme (FCS) for general insurers.
+A list of all general insurers covered under the FCS is available here.

-Yes.
 The FCS only covers policies issued by general insurance companies.
-It does not cover life insurance policies or private health insurance policies.
+It does not cover life insurance policies or private health insurance policies (although private health insurance policyholders may be protected under the Private Health Insurance (Collapsed Insurer Levy) Act 2003).

-In addition, there are some insurance products that are excluded from the FCS.
+In addition, there are some insurance products that are specifically excluded from the FCS.
 These include:

 - a policy that indemnifies (insures) another insurance policy.

-If you are unsure whether your insurance policy is covered under the Financial Claims Scheme, you should content your general insurer.
+If you are unsure whether your insurance policy is covered under the FCS, you should contact your general insurer.

-In the unlikely event that a general insurer fails, if the Australian Government activates the FCS, APRA will pay policyholders and certain other claimants the amount they would have been able to claim from the failed insurer for a valid insurance claim that is under $5,000.
+In the unlikely event that a general insurer fails and the Australian Government activates the FCS, APRA will, in most cases, pay policyholders and certain other claimants the amount they would have been able to claim from the failed insurer for a valid insurance claim that is under $5,000.

 If a policyholder or claimant is not eligible under the FCS, they can apply to the liquidator along with other unsecured creditors in the liquidation of the general insurer.